TiendaNube/api-docs/guides/Payment Provider/README.md

             callback({
               success: false,
-              error_code: responseBody.error_code // Check the documentation for a full list of failure and error codes.
+              error_code: responseBody.data.error_code // Check the documentation for a full list of failure and error codes.
             });

           }